ilker1996/binance-bot/README.md

 # Features

-- Automated buy/sell order creation based on the ema or sma crossover.
+- Automated buy/sell order creation based on the ma or ma crossover.

 # Future development

 Here are some points that deserve attention:

 - More consideration with the profit and stop-loss price calculations (multipliers and higher limit increase ratio)
+- Use volatility/volume/momentum indicators along with ma crossover (e.g. MACD and CCI)

 # Dependencies